-17. State Continuation of Coverage
+16. State Continuation of Coverage

 All employees and employee's family members who are covered under the group health plan are entitled to continuation coverage (As Required by Section 83-9-51, as Amended, Mississippi Code of 1972.)
 In order to receive continuation of coverage under this benefit plan in the event of employment termination, divorce, separation, or death, the subscriber or other covered person must notify the insurance provider in writing of his or her election to continue coverage and pay any required contributions.
 It is the responsibility of the employee to notify the university within thirty days of qualifying events such as divorce, separation, death, a covered dependent ceasing to be eligible due to age or marriage and in certain other instances.
-Detailed information concerning State Continuation can be obtained from the personnel office.
+Detailed information concerning State Continuation can be obtained from the human resources office.

-18. Retirement Plans
+17. Retirement Plans

-All employees of the University working twenty (20) or more hours per week are required to participate in one of several tax-sheltered retirement plans and/or savings plans offered by the GuideStone Financial Resources of the Southern Baptist Convention or the Teachers Insurance and Annuity Association/College Retirement Equity Fund (TIAA/CREF).
+All employees of the university working twenty (20) or more hours per week are required to participate in the university tax-sheltered retirement plan.
+Employees may choose either GuideStone Financial Resources of the Southern Baptist Convention or the Teachers Insurance and Annuity Association/College Retirement Equity Fund (TIAA/CREF) to administer plan contributions.

-a.
+- a.
 The employee is required to contribute three percent (3%) of his/her salary from the first day of employment through year ten (10).
-In the eleventh (11) year and after, the employee is required to contribute five percent (5%).

-b.
-William Carey's contributions will be in accordance with the following schedule:
+In the eleventh (11) year and after, the employee is required to contribute five percent (5%). - b.
+WCU and Employee contributions will be in accordance with the following schedule:

-Years By the By the

-of Service Institution Participant
+Years of Service Institution Contribution Required Contribution

 Years One to Six 3% 3%

 7 Years 3.5% 3%

 8 Years 4% 3%

 9 Years 4.5% 3%

 10 Years 5% 3%

 11 Years 6% 5%

 12 Years 7% 5%

 13 Years 8% 5%

 14 Years 9% 5%

 15 Years 10% 5%

 16 Years 11% 5%

 17 Years 12% 5%

 18 Years 13% 5%

 19 Years 14% 5%

 20 Years 15 % Maximum 5%

+up to an annual cont ribution cap